Updated April 17, 2017 with a removal of the nonexistent dorsal tusk holes in Nigerpeton. Thanks DM!

 Saharastega was scored and it nested with the coeval Nigerpeton (Fig. 2) which has dorsal nares and anterior fang holes along with a concave rostral profile.
 These are traits not shared by Saharastega according to the freehand reconstruction (Fig. 1).

 Going back to the fossil

 and colorizing the bones of Saharastega reveals a skull more like that of Nigerpeton than the freehand reconstruction indicates.
-It looks like the anterior nares of Saharastega may be fang holes, as in Nigerpeton.
+Fang holes are not presesent, according to those who have seen the fossil (see below), so they are removed here.
 Both share dorsal nares and a concave rostral profile, together with a jugal that separates the quadratojugal from the postorbital.
 Note the placement of the internal nares relative to the external nares in Nigerpeton (Fig. 2).
 That pattern is more or less shared by Saharastega (Fig. 1).

 The two taxa, Nigerpeton and Saharastega,

 are not congeneric, but they do appear to share more traits than the authors originally indicated.
 The crack across the rostrum in Saharastega somewhat obliterated the nares.
 Otherwise they would have not been overlooked.

 Sidor CA, O’Keefe FR, Damiani R, Steyer JS, Smith RMH, Larsson HCE, Sereno PC, Ide O and Maga A 2005.
 Permian tetrapods from the Sahara show climate-controlled endemism in Pangaea.
 Nature.
 434 (7035): 886–889. doi:10.1038/nature03393.
 PMID 15829962.